 Run by specially designed technical tools, automated moderation is responsible for filtering offensive language and other violations in multimedia content by implementing complex artificial intelligence solutions.
 An automatic and faster way of identifying offensive posts, AI moderation can also help to block the IP addresses of users that are classified as abusive.

-A Perfect Partnership of AI and Human Content Moderation
+A Perfect Partnership of AI and Human Content Moderation Services

-While AI provides data that your organization can use to make decisions, it has distinct limits.
+While AI provides data that your organization can use to make content moderation decisions, it has distinct limits.
 AI may catch images that are harmless or fail to catch everything it’s programmed to.
 On the other hand, it could take months for teams of professional moderators to go through millions of images that AI could process and rank in minutes, or even seconds.

 AI can be used to detect and reject any overtly objectionable content (such as hate symbols or offensive gestures) before it can go live, and allow any content with a low probability of being inappropriate to post immediately.
-Any borderline content can be held back for a human team to review for more nuanced and brand-specific criteria a few minutes later.
+Any borderline posts can be held back for a human team to review for more nuanced and brand-specific criteria a few minutes later.
 This allows your company to prevent blatantly offensive, brand-damaging content and ensure that the images, text, and videos that are featured support your brand’s mission.

 A Word on Mental Health